-Get a copy of your student record.
+A copy of your student record.

-Complete the Evaluation
+Completing the Evaluation

-Your advisor will review your materials and your plan to complete the major requirements, give you advice regarding appropriate courses to take if necessary, and note on the departmental Major Evaluation form or on the DegreeWorks record as appropriate any special circumstances agreed to, such as course substitutions.
+Your advisor will review your materials and your plan to complete the major requirements, give you advice regarding appropriate courses to take if necessary, and write a Note on the Degree Works record regarding any special circumstances agreed to, such as course substitutions.

-You can track the progress of your Degree Application (and your major evaluation as a part of it) through your DegreeWorks page.
+You can track the progress of your Degree Application (and your major evaluation as a part of it) through your Degree Works page.
 Find the section titled "Degree Application Status" to see when your Degree Application has been received and completed by the Registrar’s Degree Evaluation Office.
 You will also be sent an email from the Registrar’s Office with your degree evaluation once it is completed and you are pending for graduation.